 There are steps you can take on your own to prevent gum disease, including brushing your teeth at least twice per day and flossing at least once per day.
 Not smoking or chewing tobacco also lowers your risk of developing oral health problems.
 However, regular checkups with Dr. Heather Adams are also crucial to preventing and addressing any problems with your gums.

 Schedule An Appointment

 Dr. Adams is committed to helping you improve your oral health.
 She can help you develop a personalized treatment plan for preventing or addressing gum disease.
-To schedule an appointment, call (479) 431-4212 or request an appointment online.
+To schedule an appointment, call (479) 431-4212 or request a new patient appointment online.